UBC-MDS/ImgHelpR/README.md

     simple image resize.
 Additionally, users can select the compression levels desired (highest compression level = 1, lowest compression level = 2).

+    For examples of how to use each feature, check out (ImgHelpR's vignette)[https://ubc-mds.github.io/ImgHelpR/articles/ImgHelpR-vignette.html]

 ## R Ecosystem